-A complete set of bidding instructions and a bid form will be available on our website in Mid-January 2003.
+A complete set of bidding instructions and a bid form will be available on our website and our office during sale times.
 The bid process starts when our office begins accepting sealed bids.
-The bids are opened in public and a high bidder is established.
-You or a Representative must be present at the Bid Opening and Bid-Off.
+The bids are opened and a high bidder is established.
 The high bidder and the amount of the bid are published in the legal notices of The Chattanooga Times Free Press.
 Anyone seeing the legal notice has ten days from the date it is published to submit a Letter of Intent to increase the bid by at least 10% and participate in the final Bid-Off.
-The entire bid process is outlined in the bid packet that will be mailed to you after your name is placed on our mailing list.
+You or a representative must be present at the Bid-off.
+The entire bid process is outlined in the bid packet that will be emailed to you or available on our website or may be picked up in our office.

 What type of property is sold by the Real Property Office?

 The majority of the property in our sale is unimproved, vacant property.
-Any parcel with a structure is noted on your list by an "S" in the left hand column.
+Any parcel with a structure is noted on the sale list by an "S" in the left hand column.

 How does Hamilton County acquire the property listed for sale?

 The property sold by the Hamilton County Real Property Office has been through the Clerk & Master's sale for nonpayment of taxes and was not sold at that time.
 The County then holds the property for the duration of the one-year redemption period.
-If the former owner(s) have not redeemed the property after one year, the property is added to the list of property to be sold by the Real Property Office the following January.
+If the former owner(s) have not redeemed the property after one year, the property is added to the list of property to be sold by the Real Property Office.